This post may include affiliate links. Thank you for your support.

 You should not use creole seasoning as a jerk substitute because it does not provide the same flavor profile or taste.

-What is a substitute for Jerk spice?
+What is a substitute for dry Jerk seasoning?

 Jerk seasoning has a unique and distinctive flavor.
 Unfortunately, there is no one spice substitute that will provide the same flavor profile as Caribbean seasoning.